codebendr-product-designer/Weather-Logger/README.md

 * Pressing on any weather in the collection view open up the weather in a detail view
 * Pressing the delete button on the detail view, deletes a weather condition with confirmation

- # Motivation
+### Motivation
 * By motivation for this project was to leverage of the use of generics and closures to solidify my knowledge.
-* Also challenging myself to use the new diffable data source helped me understand a lot about the direction of the swift language
+* Also challenging myself to use the new diffable data source helped me understand a lot about the direction of the swift language.

+### Future Improvements
 * Improve Code Readability by using an Architecture like MVVM.
 * Improve Code Readability by using the SOLID principle.
 * Leverage of generics and call backs to add modularity to codebase